jbettencourt10/cs326-final-iota/docs/final.md

   - Configured IMDB API initially.

 **Bill**
+  - Inital design and implementation of the landing page.
+  - Inital design and implementation of the list page acting as the current foundation.
+  - Current design and implementation of the analytics page.
+  - Server routing and database operations for all above.
+  - General debugging of code and styling

 **Thao**
   - Created HTML pages for main listing page, custom list page, and search page.